H. Hugh Fudenberg: MMR vaccine and autism

 In the 1980s Fudenberg began claiming that the MMR vaccine causes autism.
 The scientific consensus says that no evidence links the vaccine to the development of autism and that the vaccine's benefits greatly outweigh its risks.
 Fudenberg published his research in the fringe journal Biotherapy (now discontinued) in 1996, concluding that "Fifteen of the [True Autism] patients developed symptoms within a week after immunization with the [MMR] vaccine"; further asserting that "Fudenberg healed children, with a quarter 'fully normalised'."
 This paper was cited by Andrew Wakefield's fraudulent 1998 Lancet paper.
 The proposal of a vaccine-autism link has been called "the most damaging medical hoax of the last 100 years".

 Fudenberg claimed in a 2004 interview with Brian Deer that he was able to cure autistic children using his own bone marrow.
 Fudenberg was a co-inventor of the autism "treatments" Wakefield obtained a patent for in 1997, and Wakefield stated the same year in a letter to the bursary of Royal Free Hospital's School of Medicine that he was waiting on a business plan from NITRF.

 Flu vaccine claims

 In a 2005 episode of Larry King Live in which Bill Maher was being interviewed by Larry King, Maher argued that "if you have a flu shot for more than five years in a row, there's ten times the likelihood that you'll get Alzheimer's disease."
-This claim has been traced by David Gorski back to Fudenberg; Gorski noted that it appeared on what he called an "über-crank" web-site.
+This claim has been traced by David Gorski back to Fudenberg; Gorski noted that it appeared on what he called an "über-crank" website.
 Specifically, it appears Fudenberg made the claim when speaking at the 1st annual International Public Conference on Vaccination, held by the National Vaccine Information Center in Arlington, Virginia in 1997.
 The origin of the claim is unknown, as there is no study published in a peer-reviewed journal making such a claim.
 Furthermore, one study found that past exposure to influenza vaccines is associated with lower risk for Alzheimer's disease.